wawel37/cairo-lint/CONTRIBUTING.md

 - If the change you are introducing is changing or breaking the behavior of any already existing features, make sure to include that information in the pull request description.

+## Adding new lint rule

+In order to add a new rule, you must extend a [context](crates/cairo-lint-core/src/context.rs) with a new lint or whole lint group.

 ## Testing

 ### Running tests